signavio/tech-blog/_posts/2017-10-07-code-camp-projects-2017.md

 This group focused on making the app as light and fast as possible, ensure it is optimized for mobile use.
 Users can comment, share snapshots of process diagram models, make notes and similar tasks, which makes this mobile app a sort of one stop shop for info about any process models you may be creating.

-Mobile app--dashboard for comments, page views, menu for people to browse folders for the editor Mobile editor with feed for comments and a snapshot of the models--but not the actual models themselves--just like a one stop shop for info about it
-Android for now

 ## Quiet-o-matic 5000